-The government also plans to construct 2 crore toilets in FY 2018-2019 under Swach Bharat Mission and announced a programme to focus on water supply to all households in 500 cities.
+The government also plans to construct 2 crore toilets in FY 2018-2019 under Swach Bharat Mission and announced a program to focus on the water supply to all households in 500 cities.

-Budget 2018 provided direction on the long-term projects being undertaken under the Smart Cities Mission and Atal Mission for Rejuvenation and Urban Transformation (AMRUT) programme.
+Budget 2018 provided direction on the long-term projects being undertaken under the Smart Cities Mission and Atal Mission for Rejuvenation and Urban Transformation (AMRUT) program.

-Similarly, under AMRUT, state-level plans for providing water supply in 500 cities with a capex of ₹ 77,640 crore have been approved.
+Similarly, under AMRUT, state-level plans for providing water supply in 500 cities with a capex of ₹ 77,640 crores have been approved.

 Companies in the ceramics space like Kajaria and HSIL in sanitation and a slew of cement players who have exposure to these markets would benefit.

-The government proposed to set up 5 lakh WiFi hotspots and also allocated ₹ 10,000 crore for this under telecom infrastructure.
-It will be going to increase the quality and effectiveness of telecom infrastructure in India.
+The government proposed to set up 5 lakh WiFi hotspots and also allocated ₹ 10,000 crores for this under telecom infrastructure.
+It will be going to increase the quality and effectiveness of the telecom infrastructure in India.

 Real Estate Infrastructure

 Real Estate sector was reeling for a while and was expecting some big-ticket announcements in budget 2018 to revive it.
-This was from the perspective that real estate greatly contributes to the three economy (by contributing 7.7 per cent to GVA), employment (15 million job creation over 5 years) and exchequer.
+This was from the perspective that real estate greatly contributes to the three economies (by contributing 7.7 percent to GVA), employment (15 million job creation over 5 years) and exchequer.
 But there has been a silence in the budget on stimulating mainstream real estate demand.